kmatch98/simpleTerminal/README.md

 # simpleTerminal and editorTerminal

-simpleTerminal:  A CircuitPython class for creating a region of text, that keeps track of the cursor location for text entry.
+simpleTerminal:  A CircuitPython class for displaying a rectangular region of text, that keeps track of the cursor location for text entry.
 Also includes capability for a highlighted cursor.

 editorTerminal: A CircuitPython class with an upper text region and a bottom status line, used with robert-hh's pye editor (https://github.com/robert-hh/Micropython-Editor/tree/lcd_io).